 - When the homework is returned, graph the differences between the generations.
 As a class, count the number of activities the students did compared to those their parents and grandparents did.
 What kind of differences do the students notice?
 How many students have grown their own food?
 How many have made their own clothes?
 Where do these necessities come from today?

 - Explain to the students that these differences indicate the changes that have taken place over time regarding our relationship to agriculture and our connection to food and fiber production.

 Activity 2: Significant Agricultural Events and Impacts: 1600-1929 Chronology Cards

-- Copy for each group or pair of students a set of the Chronology Event Strips (see attached pages) preferably on color for easy sorting between groups, and then cut the events apart into strips.
+- Copy for each group or pair of students a set of the Chronological Event Strips for 1600-1929 preferably on color paper for easy sorting between groups, and then cut the events apart into strips.
 Notice that the strips are separated by eras so that you can select or group the events you would like to use for the activity.
-(Tip: If you’d like the strips to be reused, laminate the Chronology Event Strips pages before you cut them apart.)

 - Provide each group with selected event strips for the time periods you are discussing.
-Ask the groups of students to place the events in chronological order on their desk.
+To the best of their knowledge, ask the groups of students to place the events in chronological order on their desk.
 Ask them how confident they are about the order.

-- Provide each group of students with a Growing a Nation Lesson 1: Significant Agricultural Events Activity Sheet.
+- Provide each group of students with a Significant Agricultural Events Activity Sheet.
 Ask them to reorganize their chronology strips into the correct order based on the data sheet.
 Together the groups should consider the significance of each event and how it has affected and impacted the cultural/societal categories on the activity sheet.

 - As an optional activity, ask students to prepare an individual or group project on the event they feel had the most impact.